wmcadigital/wmn-design-system/src/www/pages/patterns/banner/index.njk.md

 ### How it works

 - A service can be in Alpha (prototype stage) or Beta (when it is on a publicly-accessible website)
 - The survey link must point to a Hotjar or service feedback survey, with the service name within the URL.
-For example, <code class="wmnds-website-inline-code">/?serviceName=descriptiveName</code>.
+For example, <code class="tfwmds-website-inline-code">/?serviceName=descriptiveName</code>.
   A service can either be in Alpha (prototype stage) or Beta (when it is on a publicly accessible website).

 {% endmarkdown %}

 {{
   compExample([
-    wmndsBanner({
+    tfwmdsBanner({
       phase: true
     })
   ])